Emmanuelkimutai/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-Write a script that computes and prints a factorial Write a script that searches the second biggest intger ithe list of arguments Update this script to replace the value 12 with 89
+Write a script that computes and prints a factorial Write a script that searches the second biggest intger ithe list of arguments Update this script to replace the value 12 with 89 Write a function taht returns the addition of 2 integers